 - 4 whole green cardamom seeds (husks can be left on)

-- 1 tablespoon honey (add a teaspoon or so more if finished product is too acidic)
+- 1 tablespoon honey (add a little more if finished product is too acidic)

 - 2 pounds chicken breast, diced into large bite-size pieces